noxtoby/science/_talks/2024-02-28-douglas-cic-invited-seminar.md

 ---

-It was my pleasure to be invited to present as part of the Dougla Research Centre's Cerebral Imaging Centre Lecture Series.
+It was my pleasure to be invited to present as part of the Douglas Research Centre's Cerebral Imaging Centre Lecture Series.

 Thanks to [Jana Totzek](https://www.linkedin.com/in/janatotzek/) for the invitation.